RoadrunnerWMC/ndspy/docs/source/api/narc.rst

         The endianness of the first 8 bytes of the *NARC* file header.
 The rest of the file is always little-endian.

+        This option exists because different games use different header endiannesses.
+For example, *The Legend of Zelda: Spirit Tracks* uses little-endian *NARC*\s, whereas *New Super Mario Bros.* uses big-endian. ndspy supports both, and auto-detects it when loading a *NARC* file, but if you're creating new :py:class:`NARC` objects from scratch, it's a good idea to set this attribute explicitly to match the game you're working with.

         ``'<'`` and ``'>'`` (representing little-endian and big-endian, respectively) are the only values this attribute is allowed to take.